 This story won Finalist – Destination Travel, Online Publication category in the 2017 North America Travel Journalists Association competition.

 I enjoy visiting London, and try to schedule a long stopover in between flights to other points in Europe if I can.
-Earlier this summer, I had a day in London as I was heading to central France to participate in a Crafty Retreats class.
+Earlier this summer, I had one day in London as I was heading to central France to participate in a Crafty Retreats class.
 For me, it was a perfectly English day in London.

 If you are not “churched” out after a visit to Paris, then take a day trip to Chartres, about one hour southwest of Paris, to see one of the greatest Gothic churches still in existence.
 The Chartres Cathedral is considered the pinnacle of high Gothic architecture and has been a UNESCO World Heritage Site since 1979.
 As one of the best preserved Gothic churches, it is still adorned with most of the original sculptures and numerous beautifully detailed stained glass windows.

 For King Louis XIV of France, size mattered.
 There is nothing small about the Palace of Versailles and its gardens.
 Along with size, there is also lots of bling.
 He built it purposely to impress and overwhelm, feelings that are as much a pat of a visit today as they were 350 years ago when the palace was built.
 Spend a day in Versailles and and let yourself be awed by the experience.
 Continue reading “A Day in Versailles-A Golden Palace Designed to Impress”

 If like me, you like impressionist paintings and gardens, then a day trip to Claude Monet’s home in Giverny is a must.
 Giverny is about 50 miles north west of Paris and can easily be reached by train for a relaxing break from the busy Paris scene.
 Continue reading “Impressions of Monet – A Day in Giverny”